ZakariyaGutale/ZakariyaGutale/README.md

 I am currently working at Cloud OPS [@RuterNo](https://github.com/RuterNo)

 # About my work
-As a Cloud Operations Engineer at Ruter AS, the public transportation authority for Oslo and Viken counties in Norway, I oversee a multitude of operational aspects.
+Working in Cloud Operations at Ruter AS, the public transportation authority for Oslo and Viken counties in Norway, I oversee a multitude of operational aspects.
 My responsibilities include monitoring and managing ticket systems, real-time displays, databases, vehicle systems, apps, networks, the Ruter mobile app, and network equipment.
 Some of the work tasks:

 - Automation of routine tasks,
 - Supervision of application systems,